fspaolo/gfw-problem/README.md

 ## How can be improve efficiency?

-While Google Earth Engine allows geospatial analysis at planetary scale by providing pre-processed satellite imagery and convenient access to analysis tools, it has significant limitations within the scope of this project.
+While [Google Earth Engine](https://earthengine.google.com/) allows geospatial analysis at planetary scale by providing pre-processed satellite imagery and convenient access to analysis tools, it also has significant limitations within the scope of this project.
 The capability of the analysis tools is limited, with little-to-no support for modern neural-net powered machine learning.
 Predictions are bottlenecked by exports and intermediate file formats.
-Scaling is limited, and it is difficult (sometimes impossible) to implement custom image analysis operations (such as filtering, transforming, augmenting).
+Scaling is limited, and it is difficult (sometimes impossible) to implement custom image analysis operations such as filtering, transforming, and augmenting.

-Recently, Google has integrated the Earth Engine with TensorFlow and the AI Platform.
-The AI Platform integrates other services such as the Cloud Storage, the BigQuery data warehouse, and Google's powerful Cloud Compute Engine.
-Through the AI Platform, we can also access external databases and, perhaps most importantly, we can implement different deep learning frameworks (such as PyTorch) and CPU/GPU parallel architectures (such as Ray).
+Recently, Google has integrated the Earth Engine with [TensorFlow](https://www.tensorflow.org/) and the [AI Platform](https://cloud.google.com/ai-platform).
+The AI Platform integrates other services such as the [Cloud Storage](https://cloud.google.com/storage), the [BigQuery](https://cloud.google.com/bigquery) data warehouse, and Google's powerful [Cloud Compute Engine](https://cloud.google.com/compute).
+Through the AI Platform we can also access external databases and, perhaps most importantly, we can implement different deep learning frameworks (such as [PyTorch](https://pytorch.org/)) and CPU/GPU parallel architectures (such as [Ray](https://towardsdatascience.com/modern-parallel-and-distributed-python-a-quick-tutorial-on-ray-99f8d70369b8)).

 We propose to move not only the processing-predicting workflow to Google's AI Platform, but also (given its convenient GUI/SSH interface) move the full development stack from code prototyping and hyperparameter tuning to large-scale data visualization.
-A further improvement in the efficiency of our system is the adoption of cloud-optimized parallel strategies and data formats, such as
+A further improvement in the efficiency of our system is the adoption of cloud-optimized parallelization and data formats, such as

 [Ray](https://github.com/ray-project/ray) - A fast and simple framework for building and running distributed applications.
 Ray is packaged with [RLlib](https://docs.ray.io/en/latest/rllib.html), a scalable reinforcement learning library, [Tune](https://docs.ray.io/en/latest/tune.html), a scalable hyperparameter tuning library, and [Modin](https://github.com/modin-project/modin), a scalable high-performance DataFrame.